Meagan Good Says She’s Trying To Get In The Best Shape Of Her Life To Get Ready For “Little People Being Born”

 “You know, I’m a take my time,” she said.
 “I had two monkeys a few years ago, and now I have two hairless cats so I’m kind of like a never-Neverland person.
 So I’m going to wait.
 In the right time.
 I’m going to take my time, but in the right time we’ll have them.
 We definitely want them, though.”

-SEE ALSO: Meagan Good: “My Prayer Was Not For a Husband But For Growth”

-However, this past spring while visiting the now-defunct Steve Harvey Show, she told the world that she was all set to take that step into parenthood.
+However, this past spring while on a talk show, she told the world that she was all set to take that step into parenthood.

 “I’ma say this, and it’s funny because I usually don’t talk about it because I was one of those people who knew I would be a mother later in life,” she said.
 “And we talk about it a lot.
 Like, [Michael Ealy] basically tried to convince me to start like last year.
 But now I think I’m in a place now where I’m actually ready.”

-- Black Doctor Says American Airlines Forced Her To Cover ‘Inappropriate’ Outfit With Blanket

-Meagan Good Says She’s Trying To Get In The Best Shape Of Her Life To Get Ready For “Little People Being Born” was originally published on getuperica.com
+Meagan Good Says She’s Trying To Get In The Best Shape Of Her Life To Get Ready For “Little People Being Born” was originally published on blackamericaweb.com